 However, the monolithic model is not fully dismissed yet.
 Many small companies are still using it and feel comfortable doing so.
 Moreover, some big players such as Etsy remain large monoliths.
 It is a great monolithic architecture example and it works!
 This proves that there are not only black and white solutions, but there’s a great variety of options.

 Microservices is a modern trend, but it is not a solution that fits all cases.
 Switching to this model is challenging, painful but promising.
 Be careful while choosing the appropriate architecture for your business.

 First of all, define the needs and the scale of your enterprise.
-Then compare monolithic vs. microservices considering cons and pros of both options and decide when to use this or that one.
+Then compare monolithic vs. microservices considering the cons and pros of both options and decide when to use this or that one.

 The microservices concept is client-based.
-It is mostly suitable when your service is quite large, and you work with big data and multiple cross-functional teams that have to perform different tasks and need a real time data processing.
+It is most suitable when your service is quite large, and you work with big data and multiple cross-functional teams that have to perform different tasks and need real-time data processing.

 In any case, if the software is based on proper engineering, it works well.
 SaM Solutions has experience in creating applications on the basis of both architectures.
 We can see significant advantages of dividing software into smaller pieces, adhere to the microservices model and help our customers succeed.
 Please contact our consulting experts for more information about our cloud-based software development and other solutions that can make your business better.